noahehall/multicloud/distributedSystems.md

 - gRPC: open source universal RPC framework
   - generally used for internal APIs

+### broadcast protocols

+- multicast: enables delivery of messages to groups of processes
+  - unlike TCP which is point-to-point, or unicast
+- guarantees the message is delivered to all non fault processes in a group
+  - best-effort broadcast: only if the sender doesnt crash
+  - reliable broadcast: even if the sender crashes before the message has been fully delivered
+  - eager reliable broadcast: reliable broadcast + each process retransmits the message to the rest of the gorup the first time its delivered
+  - gossip broadtcast protcol: eager reliable broadcast + only a subset of processes retransmit the message
+  - total order broadcast: reliable broadcast + guarantees that messages are delivered in the same order to all processes

 ## Coordination

 - a group of processes that gives its users the illusion they are interacting with one coherent node